Find UNKNOWN_MEASURE.

 \green{\sin(KNOWN_ANGLE)}

-Evaluate the inverse sin to find UNKNOWN_ANGLE
+Evaluate the inverse sin to find UNKNOWN_ANGLE:

 \qquad